 Sonoma County has a barbecue style all its own.
-It takes inspiration from the South, Texas and Missouri, as well as closer to home — like California-style smoked tri-tip — to create a one-of-a-kind mashup of flavors and techniques from around the country.
+It draws inspiration from the South, Texas, Missouri and closer to home — like California-style smoked tri-tip — to create a unique mashup of flavors and techniques from around the country.

 For National Barbecue Day (May 16) — or any day of the year — here are some of the best barbecue spots in Sonoma County.